- Is B12 Vegan?

-Please note: Red Star Vegetarian Support Formula nutritional yeast has many other nutrients and I eat it myself; but vegans shouldn’t rely on it for their sole source of B12, in my opinion.
+Red Star Vegetarian Support Formula nutritional yeast has many other nutrients and is a tasty food, but it’s safest not to rely on it for one’s sole source of B12.

 Tucker et al. (2000, USA, 13) found that vitamin B12 from fortified breakfast cereals and dairy products was associated with better vitamin B12 status than was B12 intake from red meat, poultry, and fish, leading the researchers to suspect that the B12 from meat might be damaged by cooking.
 The B12 in animal foods tends not to be cyanocobalamin, the form used in fortified foods and that is more stable during cooking.
 For example, in an acid medium (pH 4-7), cyanocobalamin can withstand boiling at 120° C (1).

 Even so, for people wondering whether they are destroying the B12 in their fortified foods by cooking, we do not have enough evidence to know for certain, so it is safest to make sure you rely on uncooked sources of vitamin B12.

 There are some concerns about vegans relying solely on multivitamins that contain only small amounts of B12 (less than about 25 µg):

 - Herbert et al. (2) (1982, USA) reported that vitamins B1, B3, C, and E, and copper and iron can damage B12.
 They tested 15 multivitamin preparations used daily by approximately 100 million Americans for inactive B12 analogues and all preparations contained some (6-27% of total corrinoids).